SumoLogic/sumologic-documentation/docs/integrations/google/workspace/collect-logs.md

 ### Configure Script-Based Collection for Google Workspace Alert Center

-This page provides instructions for deploying script based collection for Google Workspace  Alert Center.
+This section provides instructions for deploying script based collection for Google Workspace  Alert Center.
 This script collects logs for the Sumo Logic Google Workspace Alert Center App.

 51